Phoenix Insurance Fraud Attorney

 The law also states that a person can still be convicted of such a crime even when they did so "without malice, fraudulent intent or bad faith."
 However, it must be proven beyond reasonable doubt that the alleged offender truly intended to commit the crime of insurance fraud in order for a conviction to be made.

-The first thing you must do after being charged with insurance fraud is to consult with a criminal defense lawyer.
+The first thing you must do after being charged with insurance fraud is to consult with a Phoenix insurance fraud lawyer.
 Only an attorney will be able to build your defense and provide aggressive and competent representation in court.
 Call MayesTelles PLLC today to learn how we could fight for you from all angles.

 Our two main attorneys, J. Blake Mayes and David V. Telles, are a skilled trial attorney and a former prosecutor, which means that we have detailed understanding of the complete court process and could defend you accordingly.